 Parliament

 While it was once the biggest Parliament in the world when it opened for business in 1896, the building has lost none of its opulence.
-The exceedingly long corridors of power, the grandiose gold-plated interior and red-carpeted staircases do nothing to instill any form of collective unity between the polarized politicians.
+The exceedingly long corridors of power, the grandiose gold-plated interior, and the red-carpeted staircases do nothing to instill any form of collective unity among the polarized politicians.

 While much like any Parliament, should you happen to enter the chamber after a debate, to which the opposition actually shows up, you can almost feel the steam rising as you enter.